 - Rocket Lawyer

-To learn more about how these New York Registered Agents compare against each other, check out Best Registered Agent Services.
+To learn more about how these companies compare against each other, check out Best Registered Agent Services in New York.

 While they’re a well-recognized brand name, there are better options for half the price.

 For example, we recommend Northwest Registered Agent because they cost less and offer address privacy.
 Check out our review of Northwest Registered Agent vs LegalZoom for a detailed comparison.

 If you’re already using LegalZoom as your New York Registered Agent Service and would like to switch to another company, you can file a Change of Registered Agent form with the New York Secretary of State to update this information.

 What is the difference between a Registered Agent and an LLC Member?